eoscanada/eos-bios/README.md

         `chain_config.max_block_size` (currently 1024*1024 bytes)
         minus some overhead.

+        * REVISE: assign unregistered accounts for Ethereum claims post-launch.

+        * REVISE with issue / transfer split.
+          * Stake 50/50 net band / cpu band, to EVERYONE, so they can vote but not yet transfer.

+        * Assign PRIVILEGED to eosio.msig account.

+        * DOUBLE-CHECK: any assignation of powers to producers? something with multisig powers? (ref.
+Thomas's mind)

         * TODO: We need to figure out how the Ethereum addresses come into play.
 For those who haven't registered/claimed, that's sort of the last call!

       * is pushes an `updateauth` on the account `eosio` he had control over, with a public key similar to